 Hiram Eastwood – U.S. Deputy Marshal commissioned in the Southern District Court of Indian Territory at Paris, Texas.
-In 1893, outlaw Bill Luttrell tried to kill Eastwood because he blamed him for the capture and hanging of his brother, Charles.
+In 1893, outlaw Bill Luttrell tried to kill Eastwood because he blamed him for capturing and hanging his brother, Charles.
 However, Eastwood received a warning that Lutrell was gunning for him.
 While Eastwood was tending to his horse in Oakland, Oklahoma, he spied the outlaw approaching and grabbed his rifle.
-The two came face to face outside the stable and both men fired three shots simultaneously.
-Lutrell was obviously not a good shot, as Eastwood was unharmed but the would-be killer took shots in his heart, lung, and neck.
+The two came face to face outside the stable, and both men fired three shots simultaneously.
+Lutrell was not a good shot, as Eastwood was unharmed, but the would-be killer took shots in his heart, lung, and neck.
 The Paris, Texas court found that the killing was in self-defense.

 William “Dad” F. Egan (1832-1924) – Born in Kentucky in 1832, Egan was raised in Missouri.
-By 1859, he was living and ranching in Texas just a few miles west of Denton.
+By 1859, he was living and ranching in Texas, just a few miles west of Denton.
 He served in the Confederate Cavalry during the Civil War.
 When the conflict was over, Egan married and was elected sheriff of Denton County, Texas.
-While serving, he also continued to operate his ranch and hired on a young Sam Bass to assist him in caring for the livestock and other odd jobs on the ranch.
+While serving, he also continued to operate his ranch and hired a young Sam Bass to assist him in caring for the livestock and other odd jobs on the ranch.
 Bass soon made friends with Egan’s son, Armstrong, and the two bought a racehorse which they ran until William put a stop to his son’s participation and ownership.
 When Bass began to turn wayward, Sheriff Egan remained friends with the young man.
-However, when it was clear that Bass’ activities were clearly illegal, Egan fully cooperated with Texas Rangers and other lawmen in the pursuit of the outlaw.
-Bass was killed in Round Rock, Texas in 1878.
+However, when it was clear that Bass’ activities were illegal, Egan fully cooperated with Texas Rangers and other lawmen in the pursuit of the outlaw.
+Bass was killed in Round Rock, Texas, in 1878.
 Shortly afterward, Egan left his sheriff’s position but continued to hold public office several times throughout the years.
 He died in 1924.